uShifty/lj-hud/README.md

 * [**[QBCore] lj-hud - Video Installation Guide**](https://youtu.be/_StJooDVGC8)

 # Installation
+* **IMPORTANT: Recommended that have the default safezone size set found in Settings/Display/"Restore Defaults"**
 * **IMPORTANT: If you're using [lj-fuel](https://github.com/loljoshie/lj-fuel) you NEED to change LegacyFuel exports**

 ## qb-smallresources